 Playing games with your children is not only fun they are educational.
-Here is a list of your favourite educational board games.
+Here is a list of the best educational board games.

-There are so many educational shows that they can watch.
-One of our favourites is Horrible Histories, especially the songs!
+There are so many kids educational videos that they can watch.
+One of our favorites is Horrible Histories, especially the songs!
 It is an absolutely great way to learn about history.

 Create a Routine

 Every Sunday we sit down as a family and decide what we are going to work on that week.
-We tend to only do weekly as things change all the time, but you can do much longer.
-But for us every week is different.
+We tend to only do weekly as things change all the time.
+But you can do much longer.

 One week we might decide to work between 9 and 3 and do a more structured learning week.
-However, the next we might go out every day and learn.
+But, the next we might go out every day and learn.

 Keep a Daily Journal

-At the beginning of each week Freddie will write in any plans we have that week.
-So any play dates or sports events.
+At the beginning of each week, my son will write in any plans we have that week.
+So any playdates or sports events.
 At the end of each day, he will write what he has done that day.

 Incorporate Different Learning Styles

-We still mix it up, but Freddie he prefers learning online with IXL (check out our IXL reviews).
-But we still use workbooks, we play games, we go outside to learn.
-I find that the more we vary it the less likely he is to get bored!
+We still mix it up, but he prefers learning online with IXL (check out our IXL reviews).
+But we still use workbooks, we play games, and we go outside to learn.

 Join Homeschool Groups

 As soon as you decide to home educate join local Facebook groups.
 They are a great help if you don’t know other homeschool families.

 Start the Day with the Hardest Subjects

 Their minds are more active in the morning and you will find that they will work harder then.

-If we are doing writing, maths, or a subject that takes a lot of brain power.
-We will probably have a 5 minute bounce on the trampoline.
+If we are doing writing, math, or a subject that takes a lot of brainpower.
+We will probably have a 5-minute bounce on the trampoline.
 Check out 26 trampoline benefits for kids that will surprise you.